Friday, July 13, 2012

 14.07.12.
 Bare loess ground, quake slipping house, loess cliff top, Stronsay Ln

 There were empty lots between Stonehaven houses.
 Below the road in empty lots, I saw bare loess.
-Some ghost houses, others occupied.
-One house had a huge void below concrete stairs.
-The black void extended below the hillside house.
-The new house had no garden.
-Herbicide killed vegetation exposed loess soil on the property.
+I saw some ruined-houses, others were occupied.
+One house had a huge void below concrete-stairs: the black void extended below the hillside house.
+A new house had no garden.
+Herbicide killed vegetation exposed loess soil on that property.

-Stronsay Ln fork, downhill off Stonehaven Tce: I trekked to the end of Stronsay Ln, past concrete, cracked retaining walls & builders' rubbish, stacked roadside, past overgrown lots, the reservoir looming above.
-At Stronsay Ln end, rock fall boulders perched on top of a rock-smashed, retaining wall.
+Stronsay Ln fork, downhill off Stonehaven Tce: I trekked to the end of Stronsay Ln past concrete-cracked retaining-walls & builders' rubbish stacked roadside, past overgrown lots, a reservoir looming above.
+At Stronsay Ln end, rockfall boulders perched atop a rock-smashed retaining-wall.

 14.07.12.
 Quake crack between retaining wall & pavement, Stronsay Ln